kumahq/kuma/UPGRADE.md

 The postgres driver `postgres` (lib/pq) is deprecated and will be removed in the future.
 Please migrate to the new postgres driver `pgx` by setting `DriverName=pgx` configuration option or `KUMA_STORE_POSTGRES_DRIVER_NAME=pgx` env variable.

-### Deprecation of argument to transparent-proxy
+### Deprecation of `--redirect-inbound-port-v6` flag and `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` configuration option.

+The `--redirect-inbound-port-v6` flag and the corresponding configuration option `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` are deprecated and will be removed in a future release of Kuma.
+These flags and configuration options were used to configure the port used for redirecting IPv6 traffic to Kuma.

-Parameter `--redirect-inbound-port-v6` is deprecated and will be removed in the future.
-The proxy will now redirect IPv6 traffic using the same port (15006) as ipv4 traffic, if you want to disable traffic redirection for IPv6 traffic, please use `--disable-ipv6`.
-Hence, the matching annotation `kuma.io/transparent-proxying-inbound-v6-port` is now deprecated and we've also added a new Kubernetes annotation `kuma.io/disable-ipv6` for disabling IPv6 traffic redirection on Kubernetes pods.
+In the upcoming release, Kuma will redirect IPv6 traffic to the same port as IPv4 traffic (15006).
+This means that you no longer need to configure a separate port for IPv6 traffic.
+If you want to disable traffic redirection for IPv6 traffic, you can use the `--disable-ipv6` flag.
+We have also added a new configuration option `runtime.kubernetes.injector.sidecarContainer.disableIpv6` for disabling IPv6 traffic redirection.

+We recommend that you update your configurations to use the new defaults for IPv6 traffic redirection.
+If you need to retain separate ports for IPv4 and IPv6 traffic, you can continue to use the deprecated flags and configuration options until they are removed.

 ## Upgrade to `2.5.x`